Translate

 That was the betrayal.

-The shop at the corner still displayed sweets in glass jars.
+The corner shop still displayed sweets in glass jars.
 The stray dog slept beneath the bench.
-Children played marbles near the drain, shouting with careless certainty.
+Children played nearby, shouting with careless certainty.

 Kamal wanted to speak.